Scholars in Service Program

 Application Process & Timeline

-- Those advancing will be invited to interview in late-January
+- Those advancing will be invited to explore budgeting and logistics in late February

-- Following a final screening of the host organization and candidate, including approval on all logistical matters from the respective department/school, and approval of the proposed scope of work in coordination with the host organization, final awards will be announced on a rolling basis in February and March
+- Following a final screening of the host organization and candidate, including approval on all logistical matters from the respective department/school and approval of the proposed scope of work in coordination with the host organization, final awards will be announced on a rolling basis in March and April

 More information about the Scholars in Service program will be provided on: